 Washing aphids off the leaves or new growth is the most basic approach to aphid control.
 This can be done with the aim of soapy water in a spray bottle with some dish soap.

-Once dislodged the aphids will not survive long.
+Once dislodged, the aphids will not survive long.
 Repeat the process every few days until you get rid of the aphids.
-Try before introducing the orange and banana peels as mentioned above.
+As mentioned above, try introducing the orange and banana peels before introducing them.

-You can also make use of insecticidal soap to not only wash the aphids off the leaves of plants but to also deter them from returning.
+You can also use insecticidal soap to wash aphids off plants’ leaves and deter them from returning.

 Another method used to reduce aphid populations in the garden is applying sprays of neem oil or horticultural oils to achieve similar results.
 These come with detailed instructions on the packaging.
 Our favorite is Neem Oil.